thynnine/pysic/physics.rst

 .. file:physics

+.. _physics:

+.. file:physics forewords

-.. file:physics_forewords
+.. _physics forewords:

 Physics of Pysic
 ----------------

 In this section we briefly describe the physical motivation and main ideas behind Pysic.
-The details of actual algorithms, functions, and implementations included in Pysic are discussed later in sections :ref:`running` and :ref:`syntax`.
+The details of actual algorithms, functions, and implementations included in Pysic are discussed later in sections :ref:`run forewords` and :ref:`syntax forewords`.

 .. file:target problems

+.. _target problems:

 Applications and goals
 -----------------------